The BVM FoundationA Local Community’s Story of Redemption

 The members of BVM Foundation want to do more than simply remove the false compassion of abortion from our community.
 We want to create a culture of Life.

-Even with the clinic gone, women are still in crisis, families still in need.
+Even with the clinic gone, women are still in crisis, families are still in need.

 We deeply believe that we have an opportunity—a happy obligation—to try and serve that need.

 By transforming this clinic, once the sight of so much sorrow, into a place of serving God’s people in their need, BVM can complete this redemption story.
 In some small but real way, we can participate in Christ’s ongoing, salvific work: turning an evil to good.

 Support from Catholic Charities